Quantum K-theory of Quiver Varieties and Many-Body Systems: Quantum K-theory

 This product enjoys properties similar to the product in quantum cohomology.
-The proof of the following statement is analogous to the proof of the analogous fact for the cotangent bundle to Grassmannian \cite{Pushkar:2016qvw}.
+The proof of the following statement repeats to the proof of the analogous fact for the cotangent bundle to Grassmannian \cite{Pushkar:2016qvw}.

 \begin{theorem} The quantum $K$-theory ring $QK_{\mathsf{T}}(X)$ is a commutative, associative and unital algebra. \end{theorem}